-- The School of Criminal Justice Education (SCJE) is committed to extending its service to the community through Community and Extension Service and Outreach Programs highlighting the different areas of specialization, such as drug education, basic self-defense training, security awareness, health and emergency management, first aid and disaster preparedness training.
-SCJE is also committed to the different institutional community extension services such as Brigada Eskwela, tree planting, coastal clean-up drive, and mangrove nursery for seedling production and gift-giving activities.
+- Our College of Criminology is committed to extending its service to the community through Community and Extension Service and Outreach Programs highlighting the different areas of specialization, such as drug education, basic self-defense training, security awareness, health and emergency management, first aid and disaster preparedness training.
+The program is also committed to the different institutional community extension services such as Brigada Eskwela, tree planting, coastal clean-up drive, and mangrove nursery for seedling production and gift-giving activities.

 Community drills engagement

 - Our BS Criminology students are exposed to various community drills such as formation, crime scene simulation, gun safety handling, firearm familiarization, water survival, OPLAN Sandata on Sakuna , and many more.

 “SACLI imparted me the appropriate knowledge and skills needed in my chosen profession and has provided me the essential characteristics and core values that honed and prepared me to who I am today.”

 “My former professors gave us sleepless nights, preparing voluminous lesson plans, instructional materials, portfolios, and all the rudiments on becoming an efficient and effective teacher.
 Their teachings are forever engraved in my soul.
 They always say that the aim is simple, but to attain it is complicated; that is, to be a TEACHER WITH A HEART.